codedx/codedx-kubernetes/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+[Code Dx](https://codedx.com/) is an automated application vulnerability management tool that makes all of your testing tools work together to provide one set of correlated results, then helps you prioritize and manage vulnerabilities — integrating with your application lifecycle management tools so your security and development teams work together for faster remediation.

 The Code Dx Helm chart creates an environment for development and test purposes.
 It may be used in production but has not been heavily tested.

+## Prerequisite Details

+- Kubernetes 1.8+
+- Code Dx license ([purchase](https://codedx.com/purchase-application/) or [request a free trial](https://codedx.com/free-trial/))

+## Chart Details

+This chart will:

+- Deploy a Code Dx instance
+- Deploy the MariaDB chart with master and slaves
+- Create service accounts, PodSecurityPolicies, and NetworkPolicies

 ## Installing the Chart